irania0201/ios-codepath-prework/README.md

 Describe any challenges encountered while building the app.

 I had some difficulty with the spacing of the labels, however, I was able to find a solution.
+Also, when I was first testing out the app, the keyboard would appear, just like on a physical phone.
+However, when I changed the type of phone, the keyboard stopped appearing.

 ## License